 How parents can help:

-Listen: If your child comes to you with a dispute make sure you’re listening and acknowledging what they’re saying.
+Listen: If your child comes to you with a dispute the first thing you should do is to show them you are listening and acknowledging what they’re saying.
+But at this point try to resist giving advice.
 Often, if parents simply provide a listening ear and don’t intervene, the child will come up with solutions on their own.

-Think of yourself as a coach: Once you’ve listened to your child’s concerns, ask if they’d like your advice.
+Think of yourself as a coach: Once you’ve listened to your child’s concerns and it’s clear they’re still struggling for an answer, ask if they’d like your advice.
 Once you’ve been given the OK, help your child think of polite ways to talk to another child or what might be the best way to approach a teacher with an issue.

 Practice: If your child is feeling nervous about speaking up, take some time to practice the scenario with them.
 Help them think of different reactions the person they’ll be talking to will have.
 Hopefully, this will make your child feel more comfortable when the real situation arises.

 Be an example: If we want to raise kids who are assertive, we’ve got to be a role model.
 If another adult is rude to you, act the way you would want your children to act.